How Nick Jonas Cemented His Status as Hollywood's Top Suitor

 These days, though, his Internet flirting has been focused on one woman.
 A year ago he and Chopra were just friends, platonically pairing up to walk the Met Gala red carpet in their Ralph Lauren designs.
 "We were in the same table, I mean, we know each other," the multi-hyphenate explained on Jimmy Kimmel Live!.
 "So we were just like, 'Hey, you know what, let's go together."
 Now they've fallen hard and haven't been shy about letting fans in.
 When Jonas posted a video June 6 of himself and a koala bear at Sydney's Taronga Zoo, the actress commented, "Who is cuter?
 Lol," while he complimented her smile in a June 3 snap.

-Just weeks in, the couple—first spotted hanging together during a marathon Memorial Day Weekend date—are keeping each other grinning.
+Just weeks in, the couple—first spotted hanging together during a marathon Memorial Day Weekend date—had pals on engagement watch.
 "They have gotten serious pretty quickly," a Jonas insider tells E!
 News.
 "They've known each other for a while and were always friendly so they skipped a lot of the getting to know each other phase."

 Plus, Chopra simply doesn't do dating.
 In her native India, she explained to In Style, "You like someone, you court each other, you get into a relationship.
 You're answerable to each other.
 Whereas the non-answerability of dating, my God, I don't know if I would ever be able to."

-And Jonas is happy to dive right in, says the insider: "He's crazy about her and is excited about where things are going."
+And Jonas was happy to dive right in, says the insider: "He's crazy about her and is excited about where things are going."
 To the singer, continues the insider, the Unicef goodwill ambassador, "is different from anyone else he's dated.
 She's very mature and sophisticated.
 It's been a breath of fresh air and he's very happy with her."

 BACKGRID